 Usually, parties prefer the assignment of credits’ mechanism, which, contrary to the assignment of contractual position, does not require the consent of the borrower.
 There can be limitations established for the assignment, namely, related to tax (given that foreign lenders may be more expensive in terms of taxation if there is a gross-up obligation) and regulatory issues.

 The assignment is made by private contract between the assignor and the assignee and entails the transfer of the security package associated with it.
-Should the security comprise mortgages, a public deed or private document with recognition of signatures is required as a formality for the security to be adequately transferred.
-Further steps for the transfer may be required, depending on the type of security, namely, registration with the real estate registry office in the case of mortgages, registration with the bank in the case of pledges over bank accounts, registration with the commercial registry in the case of pledges over quotas or registration with the depositary bank in the case of deposited or dematerialised shares.
+Should the security comprise mortgages, a public deed or private document with recognition of signatures is required as a formality for the transfer.
+Further steps for the transfer may be required, depending on the type of security, namely, registration with the real estate registry office in the case of mortgages, registration with the bank in the case of pledges over bank accounts or registration with the commercial registry in the case of pledges over quotas.

 A debt buy-back by the borrower is typically not allowed, as it may trigger a subordination of the debt in the case of insolvency.
-Alternatively, and in order to overcome this limitation, the borrower is usually entitled to repay the loan partially in advance.
+Alternatively, and in order to overcome this limitation, the borrower is usually entitled to early repay the loan partially or in full.